Whether you are a home seller or looking to buy, a low home appraisal could cost your deal to fall through.

 If you are a buyer, have your lender hire an appraisal from your county or neighborhood.
 An appraisal familiar with your area and knowing your area well could mean life or death to your deal.

 qualified.
 Your appraiser should be certified by the state’s national board of real estate appraisers.
 An appraiser who belongs to a professional organization such as the Association

 Provide any information regarding your home, the neighborhood, and any recent comps you know of.
 This information won’t promise to change your appraisal value but it could be welcomed by your appraiser.
 The more information, the better.

 pre-listing appraisal before you even list your home.

 A pre-listing appraisal will provide you with a much more realistic market value and could save you from wasted time, energy and money in the future.

 Low appraisals are typically seen during a declining housing market because of the lack of comparable homes in the area.
 Not having “comps” to compare your home to makes it difficult to determine the most accurate true market value.

 get in touch with an appraiser in your area or for more information click on one of the areas below closest to you:

 Getting an appraisal

 Buying your first home can be one of the most exciting milestones one can reach in life.
 But unfortunately, many people who believe that they are ready to

 be home owners find themselves faced with the challenges of being able to afford it and not having enough cash saved up for the down payment.

+Mentally, we all know we shouldn’t spend more than we earn.
 It’s one of the common sense “rules” that we try to live by, but maybe let slip a little too often.
 These slip ups may have caused

 us to fall in a pit of debt that we can’t seem to find a way out of.
 It’s time to move forward and take the necessary steps to reduce your debt.